lemlag/startup/notes.md

 Caddy automatically communicates with Let's Encrypt so, when it is configured right, gets a certificate from it to verify authenticity
 Also works for https://simon.sudokucentral.click and https://startup.sudokucentral.click

+### How to add encryption on Caddy:
+edit the caddyfile and restart the caddy server

 ## HTML
 ### Tags
 Tags are the elements that are used for structure in HTML to delineate elements.
 There are many different ways to use them, and many different levels.